WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - In this approach we are going to leverage [_ DynamoDB_ with semaphores](https://aws.amazon.com/blogs/compute/controlling-concurrency-in-distributed-systems-using-aws-step-functions/)

+#### Limitations

+- The biggest limitation is the **amount of history states per a given execution**.
+The limit is 25k.

+  - Keep in mind that **state transition is NOT the same as history event**, some state transitions might produce multiple history events.

+  - AWS recommends **spinning another SFN execution** which carries the work from the initial execution.

 ### IAM

 - **IAM** is universal, **is global**, does not apply to regions